-Other articles of the Act address protection of whistleblowers;63 appointing an Inspector General for personnel under the Auditor General;64 application of the Act to the executive branch;65 and its application to local governments and school districts.66 The Act also made numerous changes in other Illinois laws on ethics in government,67 which are reflected in the discussion below.
+Other articles of the Act address protection of whistleblowers by methods that can include judicial action; appointment of an Inspector General for personnel under the Auditor General; application of the Act to the executive branch; and its application to local governments (including home-rule units) and to school districts.
+The Act made numerous changes in other Illinois laws on ethics in government, which are reflected in the discussion below.